ADA 30 Reflections

 - Advocates for increased deaf representation in STEM and Finance sectors

 TITLE IV: Telecommunications: Video Relay Services have allowed deaf people to connect with hearing people through an interpreter.
-However, the quality of these calls is not guaranteed, and miscommunication common.
+However, the quality of these calls is not guaranteed, and miscommunication is common.
 Especially on customer service calls.
 Being able to telephone banking reps or real estate agents and communicate directly in ASL could alleviate this issue.

 Connect Direct Offers Updated Communications Solutions By: